Historic Environment Record (HER)

 The Nottinghamshire Historic Environment Record (HER - formerly known as the Sites and Monuments Record) is a database of information on archaeological sites and finds, historic buildings and historic landscapes in Nottinghamshire.

-It forms part of a network of similar records across the United Kingdom and includes sites dating from the Palaeolithic (from about 500,000 years ago) through to the 20th Century.
+The HER forms part of a network of similar records across the United Kingdom.
+It includes sites dating from the Palaeolithic (from about 500,000 years ago) through to the 20th Century.

 There are currently over 15,000 data entries in the Nottinghamshire HER.
 They refer to features ranging in size from single chance finds, such as Roman coins, to WWII airfields.